 Are in the hospital and have a fever or respiratory illness

-Your doctor may also order other tests, including a viral culture, rapid antigen tests, or reverse transcriptase polymerase chain reaction test.
+Your healthcare provider may also order other tests, including a viral culture, rapid antigen tests, or reverse transcriptase polymerase chain reaction test.

 Testing for influenza antibodies is considered a screening test.
-Your health care provider may use more accurate tests if he or she suspects that you have influenza.
+Your healthcare provider may use more accurate tests if he or she thinks that the diagnosis needs to be confirmed.

 Normal results are negative, meaning that no influenza antibodies were found and you likely don't have the flu.

 A positive result means that you do have influenza antibodies.
 A positive result is more likely to be considered a true positive if other cases of influenza have been reported in your area at the time you're tested.
 It's possible to get a false-positive result, meaning that you are not really infected.
-Your doctor may conduct further tests if necessary.
+Your healthcare provider may do more tests if needed.

 This test requires a sample of mucus or other respiratory secretions.
-Your doctor will use a sterile swab to collect a sample from inside your nose or throat.
+Your healthcare provider will use a sterile swab to collect a sample from inside your nose or throat.